 Facts about the WCC

-- The World Cultural Council (WCC) is an international organization based in Mexico founded in 1981 with an initial membership of 124 distinguished scientists and scholars, university presidents and executives from the five continents, including several Nobel laureates.
+- The World Cultural Council (WCC) is an international organization founded in Mexico in 1982 with an initial membership of 124 distinguished scientists and scholars, university presidents and executives from the five continents, including several Nobel laureates.

 - Its mission is to promote a culture of tolerance, peace and fraternity by recognizing inspiring role models through its awards.